Goods for Alaska

 - The Port has or is adjacent to more than 100 acres of cargo handling and storage yard, 59,200 tons of bulk cement storage and three million barrels of liquid fuel storage

-- 95 percent of all refined petroleum products distributed into Southcentral/Railbelt Alaska passes through the Port of Anchorage valve yard, including virtually all AV gas consumed statewide, jet fuel used at Ted Stevens International Airport and Joint Base Elmendorf-Richardson and liquid fuels for motor vehicles, power utilities, home-heating, etc.
+- 95 percent of all refined petroleum products distributed into Southcentral/Railbelt Alaska passes through the Port of Alaska valve yard, including virtually all AV gas consumed statewide, jet fuel used at Ted Stevens International Airport and Joint Base Elmendorf-Richardson and liquid fuels for motor vehicles, power utilities, home-heating, etc.

-- The Port of Anchorage’s continuous and efficient operation is critical to the economic viability of every region of our state.
+- The Port of Alaska’s continuous and efficient operation is critical to the economic viability of every region of our state.
 It is the only Alaska import facility that has capacity to handle and efficiently distribute adequate cargo volume to supply our entire state population

 Location, location, location